elansegarra/WAYA/README.md

  3. Search for any character or phrase without worrying about spoilers!

 WAYA Features:
- - Several preloaded book series including The Wheel of Time, Lord of the Rings, and Harry Potter.
+ - Several preloaded book series.
  - Flexibility to see context around search terms.